Yuval-Ronen/imagenet-hs-db-creation/README.md

 ## 🗂️ Datasets Used

 ### 📦 1. **CAVE Hyperspectral Dataset**

-- Only if you want to check the model
+- Optional, if you want to validate the model
 - 32 scenes (indoor objects, fabric, skin, food, etc.)
 - Each scene contains 31 grayscale PNGs from 400nm to 700nm at 10nm intervals
 - Each image is a 16-bit grayscale PNG